redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 * create_flavors - Executed if 'true'.
 True by default
 * images_upload - Executed if 'true'.
 True by default.
 * overcloud_delete - Executed if 'true'.
 False by default.
+* clear_env - Executed if 'true'.
+False by default.

 ## Role variables
 #### Network creation variables